EphraimSiegfried/bachelor-thesis/src/content/implementation.typ

 In the current implementation on Gachix a few features are missing that other Nix binary cache services provide.
 The most notable ones are:

-- Normally packages are sent as compressed Nars (most often compressed with `xz`).
-In the current implementation Gachix only sends plain Nars.
+- Normally packages are sent as compressed NARs (most often compressed with `xz`).
+In the current implementation Gachix only sends plain NARs.
 - There is no command implemented which removes packages.
 However, this is rather easy to implement.
 It involves removing the reference of the package and calling the Git garbage collector.
 - The `.ls` Nix binary cache endpoint is not implemented.
 This endpoint normally lists the entries of a package.
 - Gachix is not capable of signing the Narinfo of a package.